 Program participants live together in rustic eight-person cottages with shared living room and bath.
 Rooms are double-occupancy.
 All station residents share three meals a day in the main dining hall. ► More about living at Mountain Lake.

-Applicants must be current undergraduate students and must be citizens or permanent residents of the United States or its possessions.
-An undergraduate student is a student who is enrolled in a degree program (part-time or full-time) leading to a baccalaureate or associate degree.
+Program participants must be current undergraduate students and must be citizens or permanent residents of the United States or its possessions.
+An undergraduate student is enrolled in a degree program (part-time or full-time) leading to a baccalaureate or associate degree.
 Students who are transferring from one college or university to another and are enrolled at neither institution during the intervening summer may participate.
-Only applicants who are returning to an undergraduate program after the summer REU program are eligible.
-Students graduating in the May before the program are not eligible. ► More on NSF eligibility information.
+Students graduating in the May before the program are not eligible.
+Put simply, only applicants who are returning to an undergraduate program after the summer REU program are eligible.
+In addition, as a REU researcher you are expected to be in residence at the Station for the full ten weeks of the program.
+Special scheduling needs (raised. short trips away) can often be accommodated if raised in advance and agreed to by the research mentor and program coordinator.
+Field biologists often work long and irregular hours six or seven days a week.
+REU program participants must agree to the same.
+Commuting is not permitted.
+It is also important to consider that field work is often physically strenuous and demanding.
+Program participants need to be physically fit and willing to embrace physical labor, demanding hiking, and long hours in the field in all weather conditions. ► More on NSF eligibility information.

 Application Procedure and Requirements